ethereum/consensus-specs/specs/simple-serialize.md

 ### Tree_hash

-The below algorithm is defined recursively in the case of lists and containers, and it outputs a value equal to or less than 32 bytes in size.
+The below `tree_hash` algorithm is defined recursively in the case of lists and containers, and it outputs a value equal to or less than 32 bytes in size.
 For the final output only (ie. not intermediate outputs), if the output is less than 32 bytes, right-zero-pad it to 32 bytes.
 The goal is collision resistance *within* each type, not between types.

 We define `hash(x)` as `BLAKE2b-512(x)[0:32]`.